Chang-Yu-Chang/ecoprospector/README.md

 This package is designed for executing protocols on artificially selecting microbial communities of desired selected functions.
 The simulation is based on batch culture in which the microbial consumer-resource dynamics undergoes.

-A preprint describing the use of `Ecoprospector` for directly evolving communities is here.
+See the [preprint](https://www.biorxiv.org/content/10.1101/2020.07.24.214775v2) that uses `Ecoprospector` to simulate directed evolution of microbial communities.

 ## Dependencies